WanzhuZhao-ra/ChatGPT-Prompts/README.md

 # ChatGPT-Prompts
 Here I store all the ChatGPT prompts I find helpful (because I often forget the ones that worked really well).
 You can change some of their parts or combine them.
 I am also inspired by other people who are doing this.
 Hopefully someone will find it helpful too!

+# Research-to-Diagram Prompt Workflow

+Role: You are a research assistant and visualization designer.

+Step 1 — Extract Core Work Content

+I will provide you with raw materials (e.g. papers, code, notes, abstracts).
+Your task is to summarize the core workflow, including Main objective, Key technical steps, Data flow and model logic The summary must reflect the true research process and will be used as the basis for diagram design.

+Step 2 — Convert Summary into a Diagram Prompt (S-C-S-S)

+Rewrite the summarized workflow into a ready-to-use diagram generation prompt using the structure below:

+S — Subject: The main objects or systems shown in the diagram

+C — Composition: Overall layout (e.g. pipeline, modular blocks, hierarchical flow) and Relationships between components

+S — Structure: Internal elements of each module, Arrow directions and information flow, Inputs, outputs, and dependencies

+S — Style: Color scheme, Visual style (flat, academic, minimal, technical), Borders, icons, labels, and rendering tone

+Output Requirements: The final output must be a single, complete prompt.
+It should be directly usable in diagram/image generation tools (e.g. Gemini).
+Keep it clear, precise, and concise.
+Do not include explanations or meta-comments

+Step 3 — Generate the Initial Diagram with Gemini

+Submit the finalized prompt to Gemini to generate the first draft diagram.
+Use this output as a structural blueprint rather than a final figure.
+Regenerate multiple times if needed to explore different visual styles and layouts.

+Step 4 — Redraw and Refine into a Publication-Ready Figure

+Redraw the diagram professionally using PPT or Illustrator.

+Correct missing or incorrect modules

+Clarify arrows, logic flow, and hierarchy

+Ensure the visual representation accurately reflects the model and paper content

+The goal is a clean, accurate, and publication-ready final figure.

 # Book Recommender (Agent Mode)